How to Check What CPU You Have? (and Its Specs)

 For AMD

-• The first numerical digit of the model name corresponds to the generation it belongs to i.e AMD Ryzen 5 3600X, belongs to 3rd generation.
+• The first numerical digit of the model name corresponds to the generation it belongs to, i.e., AMD Ryzen 5 3600X belongs to the 3rd generation.

-Each new generation can bring about a significant difference in performance, core count, thread count and clock speed.
+Each new generation can significantly differ in performance, core count, thread count, and clock speed.

-In addition to that, newer generation often introduce smaller transistors making the CPU more efficient.
+In addition, newer generations often introduce smaller transistors making the CPU more efficient.

 Additionally, each newer generation may introduce a newer socket.